 But, I was concerned:

-Since it is such a sensitive topic (and I have a very sensitive child), how can we learn about the topic in detail without creating a sense of fear?
+Since it is such a sensitive topic (and I have a very sensitive child), how can we learn about this historical event in detail without creating a sense of fear?

-After doing some research, here are 9/11 for kids explanations, lesson plans, and activities that you might find useful in teaching September 11th (especially for elementary students) and helping kids better understand terrorism and this tragic day in U.S. history.
+After doing some research, here are 9/11 for kids explanations, lesson plans, and activities that you might find useful in teaching September 11th (especially if you’re looking for 9/11 lesson plans for middle school and up) and helping kids better understand this tragic day in U.S. history.

 TEACHING 9/11 FOR KIDS